Types of Business Entities & Companies in Singapore

 Singapore is very pro-business in both its tax regime and its variety of business organization types that may be registered in Singapore.
 Types of business structures are:

-The sole proprietor is entitled to all the profits of the business and is personally liable, without limit, for all its debts and obligations.
+An enterprise owned and run by one person (the sole proprietor) and has no legal distinction between the business owner and the business entity.
+This person is entitled to all the profits of the business and is personally liable, without limit, for all its debts and obligations.

 A limited partnership consists of general partner(s) and limited partner(s).
 There is no limit on the number of the partners.

-A general partner who may be either a corporation or an individual, will be personally liable for all the debts and liabilities while he/she/it remains a general partner.
+The general partner (a corporation or an individual), is responsible for all actions, including reporting, liability of debts, and other obligations of the organization.
 Meanwhile, a limited partner will not be liable for the debts and other liabilities of the partnership beyond the amount of his/her agreed contribution.

-However this comes with safeguards in law to minimize abuse and provide protection to parties who deal with the LLP.
-The LLP is a body corporate and has legal personality separate from its partners.
+Partners are legally liable for their own negligence, wrong doings; and are exempt from any liability arising out of oversight of other partners.
+The LLP is a corporate body and has legal personality separate from its partners.
 The LLP has perpetual succession.
-Any change in the partners of a LLP does not affect its existence, rights or liabilities.
+Any change in the partners of an LLP does not affect its existence, rights or liabilities.

 The company is treated as an entity separate from the members that make up the company and as a "person" in law.